pragalbhsrivastav/Dental-SEM-Task/README.md

 `Developed a React component that fetches and displays Google Reviews for a given place.
 The component includes sorting functionality, handles loading states, and displays an error message when necessary.
 This component leverages a custom hook, useGoogleReviews, to manage the API calls and state.`

+To Check the review of different place pass placeId as a props in GoogleReviews Component (i already pass the placeId of Big Tree Cafe Gurgaon)

 ### Error Handling:

 `Created a custom ErrorSVG component to visually indicate errors, which is displayed within the GoogleReviews component if an error occurs while fetching reviews.`